timskillman/Blend2DUI/README.md

 cmake --build --preset vs2026-debug cmake --open build/vs2026-x64
 ```

+Once built, Blend2DUI solution files are available to load directly into VS2026

 For generated Visual Studio solutions, `blend2d_ui_demo` is set as the startup project.
 The debugger working directory points at the source tree, and `SDL3.dll` is copied beside `blend2d_ui_demo.exe` automatically when SDL3 is built as an imported target.